hazzahs/project-hack-supply-chain/ANALYTICAL_APPROACH.md

 The main production UI is implemented in `plotly_pca_linear_upload_dashboard.py` using Dash + Plotly.
 It is structured as a callback-driven application with persisted client-side state (`dcc.Store`).

+The application is launched through the unified CLI in `main.py`, while the dashboard itself orchestrates modelling, filtering, and persona-specific rendering inside `build_graphs(...)`.

 ### 2.1 Data Ingestion and Preparation

 The dashboard supports: